Part 4 – Advice to Units Applying for a Ulysses Trust Grant

 - Enhance morale, recruitment, retention, and public esteem of Reserve and Cadet Forces; and to

 In completing the application form, applicants and sponsoring unit commanders should think carefully about and show how plans and proposals are aligned to these objectives, and how such outcomes will be assessed and demonstrated.
+The question applicants should address is: what difference will this expedition make to the participants, and to the unit?
 This will be the primary consideration in the appraisal of your bid by the UT Applications Committee.

 The secondary factor is Need.
 The Trust is particularly focused on making opportunities it supports affordable to all, regardless of means or backgrounds.
-Applications which show a clear commitment to this, and can demonstrate cases of special need, will receive more sympathetic consideration.
+Applications which show a clear commitment to this inclusivity, and can demonstrate cases of special need, will receive more sympathetic consideration.

 Recording, in the Application Form, whether any Cadets on the expedition are in receipt of Free School Meals is therefore obligatory.
 It is appreciated that this can be a sensitive matter, and information not always forthcoming, in which case the Don’t Know field should be used.